Steps to Sell a Car That Is Still Financed Successfully

 • Be transparent about your car’s condition, informing potential buyers of any outstanding debt balance.
 Just be cautious of potential scams, especially for transactions over $20,000.

 2. Online Retailer: Many online vendors, such as CashForCar.nz, offer rapid transactions for cars, providing swift quotes and often managing the paperwork for you.
-This option is particularly appealing if you need cash quickly, as some services even offer immediate payment.
+This option is particularly appealing if you need immediate cash, as some services even offer instant payment.
 Take the time to research reputable online retailers and compare offers to ensure you get a fair deal.

 3. Trade-In: Trading in a car that is still financed can simplify the process, as the dealer will handle the payoff of your current financing.
 However, keep in mind that trade-in offers are typically 10-20% lower than private transaction prices.
 Make sure you fully understand the dealer’s offer and how it influences your balance, as this can greatly affect your financial outcome.